takanory/slides/20200417pycon/PITCHME.md

 `#pycon2020` / `@takanory`

 Note:
-* Please give me feedback on Twitter, etc.
+* I'd be happy to give you feedback on Twitter, etc.
+* Before the main topic,...I will introduce mycelf.

 ---